jacebenson/jace.pro/content/post/2018-12-02-custom-rest-processor/index.md

 ---

 A long time ago, before `sn_sc`, before Scripted Rest APIs, could only use processors to make these things.
-My colleuges and I made one to meet the needs of some other team.
+My colleagues and I made one to meet the needs of some other team.

-I think it's still better than the out of box `sn_sc`, however since Servicenow has their own I haven't maintained it.
+I think it's still better than the out of box `sn_sc`, however since ServiceNow has their own I haven't maintained it.

 In this post you'll see the code that was used to generate the responses it is missing the actual processor code.
 However it literally just